brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 1 bht.md

 # Ephesians 5:1 Commentary Help Text

 ## BHT:
-As believers, we are called to imitate God by forgiving and loving, just as He has forgiven and loved us.
-We are to be like dear children, dearly loved and adopted by God's grace.
-We are not called to imitate the great figures of human history, but to imitate our heavenly Father, who in His infinite wisdom and love looks upon us as His beloved children.
+Be imitators of God in forgiving and loving, just as He forgave us.
+It is an honor and a blessing to follow in God's footsteps and imitate His character.
+As beloved children, we are loved with an everlasting and unchanging love.
+Our greatest aim should be to imitate God, who is infinitely wise and powerful, rather than aiming to imitate mere human figures.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: